 Each year the Association recognises contributions made by our members in each Chapter to the field of environmental education in Australia.
-AAEE thanks the National Recognition Team, Sue Martin and Greg Hunt, along with State and Chapter selection committee representatives.
+AAEE thanks the National Recognition Team, Jenny Dudgeon and Mark Caddey, along with Sate and Chapter selection committee representatives.

 AAEE ENVIRONMENTAL EDUCATOR OF THE YEAR AWARD – 2017

 Each Chapter / Branch is encouraged to nominate a member who has achieved significant outcomes within their groups’ work in support of Education for Sustainability.

 Email your Chapter / Branch Nomination to: email@example.com